Precision test · 5 trials · median scored

 Visual reaction time test

-Hold while the square is red — click the instant it turns green.
+Hold while the field is red — click the instant it turns green.
 Five trials, a median score, and a confidence band scaled to your display's refresh rate.

 Click, tap, or press space